cedrickchee/awesome-transformer-nlp/README.md

 12. [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) - Neural Modules is a toolkit for conversational AI by NVIDIA.
 They are trying to [improve speech recognition with BERT post-processing](https://nvidia.github.io/NeMo/nlp/intro.html#improving-speech-recognition-with-bertx2-post-processing-model).
 13. [facebook/MMBT](https://github.com/facebookresearch/mmbt/) from Facebook AI - Multimodal transformers model that can accept a transformer model and a computer vision model for classifying image and text.
 14. [dbiir/UER-py](https://github.com/dbiir/UER-py) from Tencent and RUC - Open Source Pre-training Model Framework in PyTorch & Pre-trained Model Zoo (with more focus on Chinese).
+15. [lucidrains/x-transformers](https://github.com/lucidrains/x-transformers) - A simple but complete full-attention transformer with a set of promising experimental features from various papers (good for learning purposes).
+There is a 2021 paper rounding up Transformer modifications, [_Do Transformer Modifications Transfer Across Implementations and Applications?_](https://arxiv.org/abs/2102.11972).

 ### Keras